Geological Disposal

 As the GDF has been declared a Nationally Significant Infrastructure Project (NSIP) the policy framework for planning decisions on Geological Disposal Infrastructure in England is governed by a National Policy Statement was designated by the Secretary of State in October 2019.

+Nuclear Waste Services (NWS) has undertaken a national geological screening exercise, and developed materials to help interested parties understand the geological aspects of the siting process.
 The organisation has also published its approach to Site Evaluation.
 That is the assessment of the relative merits of individual sites which are put forward as possible locations for a

 A series of short videos explains the siting process.